 The project proponent is evaluating a staged approach to construction, which would move in parallel with the development and full class approval program for its compressed hydrogen carrier:

-- Expanding to 2.8 GW of installed solar capacity (consistent with 100,000 tonnes per annum of hydrogen production) as the regional hydrogen market grows and supply chain efficiencies improve.
-Larger capacity 2,000 tonne carriers may be introduced as required to match future supply and demand locations.
+- Expanding to 2.6 GW of installed solar capacity (consistent with 90,000 tonnes per annum of peak hydrogen production) as the regional hydrogen market grows and supply chain efficiencies improve.
+Larger capacity H2Max carriers may be introduced as required to match future supply and longer-distance demand locations.

-Financial close for the initial phase of the project is targeted for late 2023, with first hydrogen export to commence in late 2026, subject to all commercial and regulatory approvals and customer offtake.
+Financial close for the project is targeted for late 2024/early 2025, with first hydrogen export targeted to commence in early 2028, subject to all commercial and regulatory approvals and customer offtake.

 In August 2022, the Northern Territory Government announced the project had gained Major Project Status.